vendia/examples/features/share/access-controls/data-access-controls/README.md

 **Note:** there is no `initial-state.json` file in this example.
 Currently, Share's initial state and ACL functions are incompatible.

 ### Create a Uni
-Next, if not already logged in to the Vendia Share [Command Line Interface (CLI)](https://vendia.net/docs/share/cli), do so by executing the command below and providing your Vendia Share credentials when prompted.
+Next, if you are not already logged in to the Vendia Share [Command Line Interface (CLI)](https://vendia.net/docs/share/cli), do so by executing the command below and providing your Vendia Share credentials when prompted.

 ```bash
 share login